 Digital Dignity, Rights, and Privacy Ordinance

-The City of Amarillo proudly reaffirms its commitment to the values of individual liberty, responsible innovation, and public trust through the passage of the Digital Dignity, Rights, and Privacy Ordinance.
+The City of Amarillo proudly reaffirms its commitment to the values of individual liberty, responsible innovation, and public trust through the passage of the Digital Dignity, Rights, and Privacy Ordinance (PDF).

 This ordinance establishes a comprehensive and forward-looking framework to ensure that Amarillo’s digital policies respect resident rights, promote ethical governance, and foster innovation grounded in transparency and accountability.